SAMMiCA/RODSNet/README.md

 ## Training and Evaluation
 Detailed commands for training and evaluation are described in `script/train_test_guide.txt`.

-To enable fast experimenting, evaluation runs on-the-fly without saving the intermediate results.

-If you want to save any results, add `--save_val_results` option.
-Then, output results will be saved in `$RODSNet/run/[dataset]/[checkname]/experiment_0/results`.

 For training our RODSNet on `city_lost` datasets, type below command:
 ```shell
 python main.py --gpu_id 0 --dataset city_lost --checkname resnet18_train_citylost_eps_1e-1_without_transfer \